Skip to main content

 • Wieseman, Marjorie E. “Invitation à la musique.”
 In Vermeer et les maîtres de la peinture de genre.
 Edited by Adriaan E. Waiboer, Blaise Ducos, and Arthur K. Wheelock Jr., 235, 238–40, no. 18.
 Exh. cat.
 Paris, Musée du Louvre; Dublin, National Gallery of Ireland; Washington, D.C., National Gallery of Art.
 Paris, 2017.

 • Yeager-Crasselt, Lara.
 “Rembrandt and His Time: China and the Dutch Republic in the Golden Age.”
 In Rembrandt and His Time: Masterpieces from The Leiden Collection.
-Edited by Lara Yeager-Crasselt and translated by Li Ying, 10–11; 15, fig. 9.
+Edited by Lara Yeager-Crasselt.
+Translated by Li Ying, 10–11, 15, fig. 9.
 Exh. cat.
 Beijing, National Museum of China.
 Beijing, 2017.

 • Yeager-Crasselt, Lara.
 “Rembrandt and His Time: China and the Dutch Republic in the Golden Age.”
 In Rembrandt, Vermeer and Hals in the Dutch Golden Age: Masterpieces from The Leiden Collection.
 Exh. cat.
 Shanghai, Long Museum, West Bund.
 Shanghai, 2017, 35, fig. 9.

 • Yeager-Crasselt, Lara.
 “The Leiden Collection and the Dutch Golden Age.”
 In The Age of Rembrandt and Vermeer: Masterpieces of The Leiden Collection.
-Edited by Polina Lyubimova and translated by Daria Babich and Daria Kuzina, 19, 25, 30, 33.
+Edited by Polina Lyubimova.
+Translated by Daria Babich and Daria Kuzina, 19, 25, 30, 33.
 Exh. cat.
-Moscow, The Pushkin State Museum of Fine Arts; St. Petersburg, The State Hermitage Museum.
+Moscow, Pushkin State Museum of Fine Arts; St. Petersburg, State Hermitage Museum.
 Moscow, 2018.

 • Yeager-Crasselt, Lara.
 “Young Woman Seated at a Virginal.”
 In The Age of Rembrandt and Vermeer: Masterpieces of The Leiden Collection.
-Edited by Polina Lyubimova and translated by Daria Babich and Daria Kuzina, 74–75; 232, no. 4.
+Edited by Polina Lyubimova.
+Translated by Daria Babich and Daria Kuzina, 74–75, 232, no. 4.
 Exh. cat.
-Moscow, The Pushkin State Museum of Fine Arts; St. Petersburg, The State Hermitage Museum.
+Moscow, Pushkin State Museum of Fine Arts; St. Petersburg, State Hermitage Museum.
 Moscow, 2018.

 • Ducos, Blaise, and Lara Yeager-Crasselt, eds.
-Rembrandt, Vermeer and the Dutch Golden Age.
-Masterpieces from The Leiden Collection and the Musée du Louvre.
+Rembrandt, Vermeer and the Dutch Golden Age: Masterpieces from The Leiden Collection and the Musée du Louvre.
 Exh. cat.
 Abu Dhabi, Louvre Abu Dhabi.
-London, 2019, 54, 168–9, no. 85.
+London, 2019, 54, 168–69, no. 85.
 [Exhibition catalogue also published in French and Arabic.]

 • Fukuoka, Shin-Ichi. フェルメール隠された次元 [Vermeer’s Hidden Dimension].
 Japan, 2019, 43, 242.